Skip to main content

 Learn how to set up the Sage Intacct integration for Instrumentl Spenddown.

-Written by Sindie
+Written by Trevor Ackerman

 Connecting Sage Intacct enables Instrumentl to sync posted expenses into your grant budgets through a secure, one-way integration.